 Each student MUST wear a program issued radiation monitor at all times during any clinical assignment.
 The purpose of the film badge is to document radiation exposure during the radiography program.
 Students who graduate from the program may request a report of the accumulated dose.
 Employers often ask for an official report especially if the monitoring/reporting company is not the same as used by the program.
-The monitoring company used by the NEMCC Radiography Program is Global Dosimetry.
-Students must leave the film badges at the Clinical Education Center at the end of each day.
-Badges that leave the Clinical Education Center are often lost, left in the car or washed with the uniform, all of which can cause false readings or no readings.
+The monitoring company used by the NEMCC Radiography Program is Mirion Dosimetry.
 Film badges are exchanged every 3 months and the exchanged badges are sent in for report.
 Badge reports are sent to the Program Director.
-The current reports are initialed by the students and kept on file by the Program Director.
-Students may request to review their readings at any time during the radiography program.
+The current reports are kept on file by the Program Director and students may request to review their readings at any time during the radiography program.

-Students who lose their badges or temporarily misplace them will not be allowed to return to the Clinical Education Center until either the badge is found or the Program Director gives a substitute badge to the student.
+Students who lose their badges or temporarily misplace them will not be allowed to return to the Clinical Education Center until either the badge is found or the Program Director gives a replacement badge to the student.
 Students who misplace their badge or arrive in the clinical area without a badge will be sent home.
 There will be a \$25.00 charge to replace badges.
-It is the student's responsibility to notify the Program Director of the lost/misplaced badge and make arrangements to obtain a spare badge from the Program Director as quickly as possible.
+It is the student's responsibility to notify the Program Director of the lost/misplaced badge and make arrangements to obtain a replacement badge from the Program Director as quickly as possible.
 200 mR quarterly are considered excessive.
 A notification will be given to you at this time and you will be responsible for a justification of explanation for the high exposure.
 A Clinical Conference form will be completed and placed in the student's file.
 Should there be continuing non-compliance with radiation Safety Procedures the student will receive a second conference and be placed on probation or possibly dismissed from the program.